awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 }
 ```

+## How the CloudWatch Agent Handles Sparse Log Files<a name="CloudWatch-Agent-sparse-log-files"></a>

+Sparse files are files with both empty blocks and real contents\.
+A sparse file uses disk space more efficiently by writing brief information representing the empty blocks to disk instead of the actual null bytes which makes up the block\.
+This makes the actual size of a sparse file usually much smaller than its apparent size\.

+However, the CloudWatch agent doesn’t treat sparse files differently than it treats normal files\.
+When the agent reads a sparse file, the empty blocks are treated as "real" blocks filled with null bytes\.
+Because of this, the CloudWatch agent publishes as many bytes as the apparent size of a sparse file to CloudWatch\.

+Configuring the CloudWatch agent to publish a sparse file can cause higher than expected CloudWatch costs, so we recommend not to do so\.
+For example, `/var/logs/lastlog` in Linux is usually a very sparse file, and we recommend that you don't publish it to CloudWatch\.

 ## CloudWatch Agent Configuration File: Complete Examples<a name="CloudWatch-Agent-Configuration-File-Complete-Example"></a>

 The following is an example of a complete CloudWatch agent configuration file for a Linux server\.